iis-research-team/AINL-Eval-2026/README.md

 ## ⚖️ Participation rules

+During the Development phase each team has **3 attempts to submit per day**.

 Final results will be obtained on the private test set and announced during the AINL 2026 conference.

-Each team will have 3 attempts to submit final results.
+Each team will have **3 attempts to submit final results** at all.

 After the competition is over, we will publish the ground truths for the test set, so the participants could perform some ablation studies.